tjeaneric/ZPlatform/README.md

 # **Company Z User Account Management System API**

+#### **Hosted Link**

+- The API is hosted on Heroku and can be accessed at `https://zplatform-uams-api.herokuapp.com/api/v1`
+- The documentation also can be accessed at `https://zplatform-uams-api.herokuapp.com/api/v1/documentation/`

 If anything goes wrong, You can contact [Jean Eric TUYISHIMIRE](mailto:ericjohn415@gmail.com)

 #### **Description**